Jiyuan-Yang/ror_course_online_shopping_mall/README.md

 ## Introduction

 This is a project for our course in the university which is made by Ruby on Rails.
 We've designed a general model for common online shopping settings, and made an implementation of those entities and their relationship as well as web pages made by HTML using embedded Ruby (erb).
 Due to the well-designed architecture powered by Rails, you could easily DIY your own functions and pages based on the model we've already made.
-We'll be glad if this project could help you get further understanding about the features of Ruby on Rails or even make come contirbutions in your development.
-If you have any questions or find any bugs in this project, just raise an issue and let us know.
+We'll be glad if this project could help you get further understanding about the features of Ruby on Rails or even make some contirbutions to your development.
+If you have any question or find any bug in this project, please raise an issue and let us know.

 ## Environment Preparation